ex-jedi/perch-sites/README.md

 # perch-sites
-A list of websites built with Perch CMS.
+This will eventually be a list of websites built with Perch CMS.
+Jist trying out a number of platforms at this stage.